Generic name: Clobazam Suspension [ KLOE-ba-zam ]

 - Do not stop taking clobazam suspension all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop clobazam suspension, you will want to slowly stop it as ordered by your doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how clobazam suspension affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how clobazam suspension affects you.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - If you are 65 or older, use clobazam suspension with care.
 You could have more side effects.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 Use some other kind of birth control also, like a condom, when taking clobazam suspension and for 1 month after care ends.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking clobazam suspension, call your doctor right away.